Sort Operator

 Configure the Dropdown Component

-Next, add a Dropdown component.
-In Express View, this Dropdown component lets you pick the key to sort the table by.
-The keys correspond to the column headers in your Data Table.
-You define these keys, age and firstName, in the Dropdown component's Values table.
+Next, add a Dropdown component to select the key to sort the table by.
+The keys correspond to the column headers in your Data Table component.
+You'll define the age and firstName keys in the Dropdown component's Values table.

 4. | In the Values table, enter the following: |